Do I Have A Mental Illness? Symptoms Of Mental Health Conditions

 • Changes in appetite, weight, or sleep patterns

-• Decreased energy levels, feeling tired and worn down daily
+• Decreased energy levels and daily fatigue

-• Feelings of worthlessness and undue guilt
+• Sense of worthlessness and undue guilt

 • Difficulty concentrating

-• Suicidal thoughts or ideation (Note: This requires emergency treatment.)
+• Suicidal thoughts or ideation (Note: This requires emergency treatment)

 Bipolar disorder